 Most primary and secondary school students will be required to wear a school uniform to classes and other school activities.
 You should check with your children's intended school what is included in the uniform package.

 Other Items You Might Need to Include (most can also be purchased in Australia)

-- ☑ electronic changers, and adaptors - ☑ dictionary (bilingual)
+- \boxdot electronic changers, and adaptors

+- ☑ dictionary (bilingual)

+- ☑ small sewing kit

+- ☑ music

-- ☑ sporting equipment - toiletries
+- ☑ sporting equipment

+- ☑ toiletries

+- ☑ umbrella